Get 80% off your plan for your first 3 months*

 Key takeaways

-• Establish a dedicated business bank account and link it to your accounting software to automatically capture transactions and avoid mixing personal and business expenses.
+• Open a dedicated business bank account and connect it to your accounting software so business transactions are captured automatically and kept separate from personal spending.

-• Seek professional help from accountants or bookkeepers for complex transactions like depreciation, loan payments, and capital assets to ensure compliance with tax rules and accounting standards.
+• Seek professional help for complex transactions like depreciation, loan repayments, and capital assets, as these follow specific rules that affect your tax obligations.

 What is recording in accounting?